 Dick was born in Morrow County, graduating from Johnsville High School.
 He served in the U.S. Army in Europe with Patton's Third Army during World War II.
 Following the war he graduated from the Cleveland College of Embalming and became the first member of the second generation of the Snyder Family to enter funeral service.

 Dick was a Past Master of Bellville Masonic Lodge #291, Past President of the Fredericktown Lions Club, and served as Grand Marshall of the Fredericktown Tomato Show.
 He was a member of the Fredericktown United Methodist Church.
 Dick and his wife Helen Wirick Snyder are the parents of Dan Snyder, Dennis Snyder, and Joe Snyder.

 A Bellville native, Sean is a graduate of Clear Fork High School, class of 2002.
 After receiving his degree in Business Administration, Sean graduated from Cincinnati College of Mortuary Science in 2006, where he received the Homer D. Leffler Award for funeral directing and counseling as well as the Ohio Embalmers Association Award.
 He began serving families in the Snyder Family's Richland county locations immediately after graduation.

 Sean is the third member of the fourth generation of the Snyder Family to be active in funeral service.
 He holds licenses in Ohio as both Embalmer and Funeral Director.
-He and his wife Amanda and their two daughters Adelyn and Amelia live in Bellville.
+He and his wife Amanda and their three daughters Adelyn, Amelia, and Annabelle live in Bellville.